[He who began a good work in you]

 Yoda continues to voice that there is much anger in Luke, as well as the fact that he’s reckless (among the many other complaints that Yoda has against this Jedi-Knight wannabe).
 Obi-Wan responds with, “I was once like him as well, if you remember.”

-We all can be, and have been like Luke.
-We all can be impatient when things aren’t moving along as fast as we’d like them to, or simply aren’t going our way, but God takes His time with us as Yoda did, testing us even.
+We all can be, and have been, like Luke.
+We become impatient when things aren’t moving along as fast as we’d like them to, or simply aren’t going our way, but God takes His time with us as Yoda did, testing us even.

-Trials and testing are for our own benefit, and even when we make our mistakes here too there’s an opportunity to learn and grow.
-Your mistakes, and the mistakes of others who’ve thrown you off course, are not the end of the story; all of it though becomes part of the training we all must undergo to reap the rewards.
+Trials and testing are for our own benefit, and even when we make our mistakes, there’s an opportunity to learn and grow there as well.
+Your mistakes, and the mistakes of others who’ve thrown you off course, are not the end of the story; all of it is part of the training we all must undergo to reap the rewards.

 Jesus too states things plainly, and He doesn’t pull any punches.
 Jesus puts it this way, “those who begin to plow but keep looking back aren’t any use to the Kingdom of God.”
 (Luke 9:62)